gbarth/despesasPessoais/README.md

 ## Getting Started

-This project is a Flutter application for personal expenses.
+This project is a Flutter application to manage personal finances.